New York City: Manhattan Midtown

 Flatiron Building

-Then we went to the Manhattan Mall.
-Right before that there was a parade that day, something Korean.
-We had no idea what it was about, so we went to the mall and did some shopping.
+After that, we went to the Manhattan Mall.
+There was a parade going on right outside that day, something Korean.
+We had no idea what it was about, so we quickly went into the mall and did some shopping.

 Korean move